google/truth/old_index.md

 messages more readable and discoverable, while being extensible to new types of objects.

-Truth adopts a fluent style for test propositions, is extensible in several ways, supports IDE completion/discovery of available propositions, and supports different responses to un-true propositions.
+Truth adopts a fluent style for test checks, is extensible in several ways, supports IDE completion/discovery of available checks, and supports different responses to failing checks.
 Truth can be used to declare JUnit-style assumptions (which skip the test on failure), assertions (interrupt the test on failure), and expectations (continue the test, but collect errors and report failure at the end).

 Truth is open-source software licensed under Apache 2.0 license.
 As such, you are free to use it or modify it subject only to the terms in that license.